Captainfl4me/mbed-effective-communication/README.md

 `{"mode":0,"on":true}`|Mode 0 is a on/off mode for the built-in LED and expects a boolean "on" key to set the led state.
 `{"mode":1,"v":0.5}`| Mode 1 is a PWM mode for the built-in led allowing you to control the brightness of it by ranging from 0.0 to 1.0.
 This mode expects a float "v" key.
 `{"mode":2,"d":1.0}`| Mode 2 is a blink mode for the built-in led allowing you to control the blinking frequency by settings the delay between on-off state in seconds.
 This mode expects a float "d" key.
 The delay is rounded with a milliseconds precision.
+`{"req":0}`| Request current status to microcontroller.
+Expected response should be with this format `{"status":{"mode":0,"led":1}}`.
+Where "led" is the current led power and mode is the last mode updated.

+### Reponse

+After an input, the microcontroller should respond back.
+If the input expects a response then it will be provide else it would be an empty object.
+The response could also contain a "err" field with the error message if something wrong happens.